What Memorial Day means

 Unofficially, Memorial Day marks the beginning of the summer season.

-As a military-friendly campus and veteran-friendly employer and gold-level veteran-friendly school, Henry Ford College chose today to open our new Veterans Center on the HFC campus, and you can read about that here.
+As a military-friendly campus and veteran-friendly employer and gold-level veteran-friendly school, Henry Ford College opened its new Veterans Center on the HFC campus in late May 2019, and you can read about that here.
 We are proud to welcome all veterans and active-duty military members to our campus community.

 This country is safe, open, and ruled by its own citizens.
 This would not be the case without those who gave their lives in military service.
 Please join me in honoring their sacrifice and ultimate devotion by recognizing Memorial Day.